HubDanDevMan/matura/chapters/Userinterfaces.md

 ### Input

-GUIs are heavily reliant on mouse input to drag, resize and reordering windows, but keyboard input is just as important for a enjoyable user experience.
-There may be multiple windows running simultaneously and all of them are waiting for input.
+GUIs are heavily reliant on mouse input to drag, resize and reordering windows but keyboard input is just as important for a enjoyable user experience.
+There may be multiple windows running simultaneously and all of them are waiting for user input.
 Input from external devices is handled by the kernel.
-The display manager more or less exclusively acquires the exclusive right to the system input
-and decides whom to send key strokes or pointer events such as scrolling or rightclick.
-Additionaly the display server will check if the input received from the kernel requires a window focus change.
+The display manager more or less exclusively acquires the right to the system input and decides whom to send key strokes or pointer events such as scrolling or rightclicking.
+Additionaly, the display server will check if the input received from the kernel requires a window focus change.
 Focus indicates the selected window which will get user input.
 If the display server notices that the user has clicked on a window outside of the current window with focus it will transfer the focus to the new window and change its Z-order to bring it to the front.

-Clients ask the server for key and mouse input and render their own window.
-When an applications window has been updated, the client application will communicate the changes to the display server.
-The display server takes care of input.
-Kernels are system resource managers and one of those system resources is the computer monitor

-The display manager will also
-check wether a click has been made on the window bar buttons such as close, minimize or maximize.
-The display manager will merely tell the program that it has been resized and the program will redraw its buffer according to the new dimensions of its window.
+The display manager will also check wether a click has been made on one of the programs window bar buttons such as the close, minimize or maximize buttons or if the window has been resized by clicking and draging the border.
+It will then tell the program that it has been resized and the program will redraw its buffer according to the new dimensions of its window and then communicate the changes to the display server.

 ## CLI

 Command line interfaces are a text-only interface that put emphasis on speed, practicality and efficency.
-The are purely controlled by the keyboard and are operated by entering commands into to the command prompt.The commands are processed by a program called *command interpreter*.
-The term _shell_ was associated with command line interpreter but today it has gotten a bit of the meaning _user interface_ as well.
+The are purely controlled by the keyboard and are operated by entering commands into to the command prompt.
+The commands are processed by a program called a *command interpreter*.
 The command line interpreter is a program that awaits textual commands to invoke a program.
 A program can be started by typing its name into the shell.
 The shell evaluates the input of the user.
 Valid input can be one of the following: